Jo-wang/Daily-Paper-Reading/test-time/EcoTTA: Memory-Efficient Continual Test-time Adaptation via Self-distilled Regularization.md

 - Warm up the meta network for a small amount of epochs (10 epochs for CIFAR)

 #### TTA
-- Only adapt the meta network during adaptation
+- Only adapt the meta network during adaptation (TinyTL shows that activations occupy the majority of the memory required for training the model rather than learnable parameters)

   <img width=180 alt="img" src="https://github.com/Jo-wang/Daily-Paper-Reading/assets/46414159/e1c4567e-dabf-4016-b4cf-7af206794526">